powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

 - Each attachment is identified by a unique ID
 - Attachments are immutable once created
 - Relational data should reference attachments using a foreign key column
 - Relational data should reflect the holistic state of attachments at any given time.
 An existing local attachment will deleted locally if no relational data references it.

 ### Example Implementation

+See the [Android Supabase Demo](/demos/android-supabase-todolist/README.md) for a basic example of attachment syncing.

-In this example, the user captures photos when checklist items are completed as part of an inspection workflow.
+In the example below, the user captures photos when checklist items are completed as part of an inspection workflow.

 1. First, define your schema including the `checklist` table and the local-only attachments table: